 We are moving to a different learning management system and the program is expected to launch Q1 of 2022.

-A new state law, HB 3834, effective June 14, 2019, requires all local government employees and elected officials who have access to a local government computer system or database to complete a cybersecurity training program certified by the Texas Department of Information Resources (DIR) at least annually.
+Texas House Bill 3834, effective June 14, 2019, requires all elected officials and most local government employees to complete an annual cybersecurity training program that has been certified by the Texas Department of Information Resources (DIR).

 Other Cybersecurity Training Offered by TAC

 Questions?
-Contact Dawn Noufer or Reagan Nail at (800) 456-5974.
+Contact TAC's Cybersecurity Support Team at (800) 456-5974.